NURSFPX4020 Capella Assessment 3 Improvement Plan In-Service Presentation

 For this assessment, you will develop an 8-14 slide PowerPoint presentation with thorough speaker’s notes designed for a hypothetical in-service session related to the improvement plan you developed in Assessment 2.
 As a practicing professional, you are likely to present educational in-services or training to staff pertaining to quality improvement (QI) measures of safety improvement interventions.

 Such in-services and training sessions should be presented in a creative and innovative manner to hold the audience’s attention and promote knowledge acquisition and skill application that changes practice for the better.
 The teaching sessions may include a presentation, audience participation via simulation or other interactive strategy, audiovisual media, and participant learning evaluation.
+Have a look at NURS-FPX4020 Assessment 4 Improvement Plan Tool Kit.

 The use of in-services and/or training sessions has positive implications for nursing practice by increasing staff confidence when providing care to specific patient populations.
 It also allows for a safe and nonthreatening environment where staff nurses can practice their skills prior to a real patient event.
 Participation in learning sessions fosters a team approach, collaboration, patient safety, and greater patient satisfaction rates in the health care environment (Patel & Wright, 2018).